tim-taylor/evobee/docs/evobee-config.md

  6. number of plants of this species in this generation
  7. number of pollinated plants of this species at end of foraging phase in this generation

+### log-flags=G  (Logger::logFlowersIntraPhaseFull)

+For each plant in the environment, emit a line with the following format at regular intervals throughout a generation (determined by m_iLogUpdatePeriod):

+ 1. "G"
+ 2. generation number
+ 3. step number
+ 4. flower ID
+ 5. flower x position
+ 6. flower y position
+ 7. flower marker point
+ 8. pollinated? {"P" | "N"}
+ 9. amount of pollen available on anther
+ 10. amount of pollen deposited on stigma
+ 11. amount of nectar available

 ### log-flags=m  (Logger::logFlowerMPsInterPhaseSummary)

  1. "m"